zonghaohuang007/honeywords-analysis/README.md

 The first step is to download the 4iQ data.
 Please see "Get the data" in [the git repo](https://github.com/philipperemy/tensorflow-1.4-billion-password-analysis).

 After downloading the data (e.g., by following the "Get the data" step), you will get a dir named "BreachCompilation" where there are data files included.
-Then you can reprocess the data by running:
+Then you can reprocess the data by running (please make sure that your machine to process the data has enough memory):

 ```
 python3 preprocess/read.py